Giuseppe Greco: Death

 Sometime in September 1985, a month after Cassarà's assassination, Greco was murdered in his home.
 He was shot to death by his two fellow mafiosi and supposed friends, Vincenzo Puccio and Giuseppe Lucchese, although the orders came from Riina, who had felt Greco was getting too ambitious and too independent-minded for his liking.
 Puccio was captured the following year for an unrelated murder and was himself murdered in his cell in 1989.
 Lucchese was captured in 1990 and imprisoned for other unrelated murders.
 Greco's elimination was the first of several by the Corleonesi in order to weaken the Ciaculli clan.
-Two years later one of Greco's accomplices and fellow Ciaculli killer Mario Prestifilippo was shot dead, reportedly also on Riina's orders.
+Two years later, one of Greco's accomplices and fellow Ciaculli killer, Mario Prestifilippo, was shot dead, reportedly also on Riina's orders.

 Giuseppe Greco was given an in absentia life sentence as part of the Maxi Trial in 1987 after being found guilty of 58 counts of murder, even though he was dead by then.
-As a strategy to delay and weaken the reactions of Greco's followers, Riina ordered the body to be dissolved in acid whilst in the meantime he told other Mafiosi that Greco was in hiding in the United States.
-Rumours of Greco's death surfaced in 1988 and these were only confirmed to the authorities by an informant, Francesco Marino Mannoia, the following year.
+As a strategy to delay and weaken the reactions of Greco's followers, Riina ordered the body to be dissolved in acid, whilst in the meantime he told other Mafiosi that Greco was in hiding in the United States.
+Rumours of Greco's death surfaced in 1988, and these were confirmed to the authorities by an informant, Francesco Marino Mannoia, only the following year.

-Francesco's brother, Agostino Marino Mannoia, was present at Greco's murder although only as a witness; he told his brother Francesco that he did not know the killing was due to take place.
+Francesco's brother, Agostino Marino Mannoia, was present at Greco's murder, although only as a witness; he told his brother Francesco that he did not know the killing was due to take place.
 Agostino said that he was downstairs in Greco's house with another Mafioso whilst their host was upstairs talking with Puccio and Lucchese.
 After hearing shots, Agostino ran upstairs to see Greco lying dead and Puccio and Lucchese standing over him, the latter holding a smoking gun and subsequently explaining that he and Puccio had taken care of a problem on behalf of Riina.
 Agostino explained all this to his brother Francesco, and it was Agostino's murder in early 1989 that prompted Francesco to become an informant.

-Another informant who had been one of Greco's friends, Salvatore Cancemi, subsequently told investigators that shortly after Greco's death Riina had approached him and explained to Cancemi: "You know we've found the medicine for madmen?...We've killed "Little Shoe"; he'd become crazy."
+Another informant who had been one of Greco's friends, Salvatore Cancemi, subsequently told investigators that shortly after Greco's death, Riina had approached him and explained to Cancemi: "You know we've found the medicine for madmen?...We've killed "Little Shoe"; he'd become crazy."